starychfojtu/ReadingList/README.md

 - [reading] **Concurrency in .NET** by Riccardo Terrell (https://www.manning.com/books/concurrency-in-dot-net)

 - **Pro ASP.NET Core MVC** by Freeman Adam (https://www.apress.com/gp/book/9781484203972)<br>
 Fine book, served me as a better documentation.
-It is very specific thought and I didn't find the examples very good in terms of general programming architecture, but sufficient for this specific enviroment.
+It is very specific though and I didn't find the examples very good in terms of general programming principles, but sufficient for this specific enviroment.

 ## Databases